benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/logs.md

 ### Individual containers

 You can log in to a container and view the logs for a specific component in a zone.
-For example, if you are wanting to view the Fusion Server's logs for the HDP Sandbox zone, run:
+For example, if you are wanting to view the LiveData Plane Server's logs for the HDP Sandbox zone, run:

 `docker-compose exec fusion-server-sandbox-hdp bash`

-Once inside, you can access the log directory for the Fusion Server.
+Once inside, you can access the log directory for the LiveData Plane Server.

 `cd /var/log/fusion/server`